Quote-request guide

 Quote workflow

-The chatbot should make the quote easier to review.
+The chatbot should make the quote easier to trust.

-The practical win is a structured brief: who the visitor is, what they need, what page they came from, what context changes the price, and which promise the business still needs to approve.
+The practical win is a structured brief: who the visitor is, what they need, what page they came from, what context changes the price, which pricing source or action was used, and which promise the business still needs to approve.

 What matters for quote requests